Gothic metal

-In the 2000s, gothic metal has moved towards the mainstream in Europe, particularly in Finland where groups such as Entwine, HIM, Lullacry, The 69 Eyes, and Poisonblack have released hit singles or chart-topping albums.
+In the 2000s, gothic metal has moved towards the mainstream in Europe, particularly in Finland where groups such as Entwine, Charon, HIM, Lullacry, the 69 Eyes, and Poisonblack have released hit singles or chart-topping albums.
 In the US, however, only a few bands such as Type O Negative and Evanescence have found some degree of commercial success.

 Etymology

-The term gothic entered heavy metal music with the release of Paradise Lost's Gothic album in 1991.
-Since then, fans have often been at odds with one another as to "which bands are, or most definitely are not, authentically Goth".
 Some musicians have disputed the gothic label associated with their bands, including Rozz Williams of Christian Death and Andrew Eldritch of the Sisters of Mercy.
-In the gothic metal subgenre, members from such groups as After Forever, HIM and Nightwish have similarly downplayed or dismissed the gothic label from their music.
+In the gothic metal subgenre, members from such groups as After Forever and Nightwish have similarly downplayed or dismissed the gothic label from their music.

 Characteristics

 Sonic traits

 The music of gothic metal is generally characterised by its dark atmospheres.
 The adjective "dark" is commonly used to describe gothic music in general while other terms that are less frequently used include deep, romantic, passionate and intense.
 Gothic metal has also sometimes been viewed as "a combination of the darkness and melancholy of goth rock with heavy metal".
 Allmusic defines the genre as a fusion of "the bleak, icy atmospherics of goth rock with the loud guitars and aggression of heavy metal" and further notes that "true goth metal is always directly influenced by goth rock — ethereal synths and spooky textures are just as important as guitar riffs, if not more so".

 Gothic metal is a varied genre with bands pursuing many different directions, from "slow and crushing variations" to "orchestral and bombastic".
 The doom metal background of early pioneers like Anathema, Paradise Lost and My Dying Bride has been taken up by groups like Artrosis, Ava Inferi and Draconian.
-The black metal approach of Cradle of Filth, Theatres des Vampires and early Moonspell can be found in such subsequent bands as Graveworm, Drastique and Samsas Traum while the symphonic metal approach of Tristania and Within Temptation can be found in other groups like Epica, Sirenia and After Forever.
-Other variations include the symphonic black metal of Trail of Tears, the folk metal of Midnattsol, the industrial metal of Deathstars, Gothminister and Neon Synthesis, the alternative metal of Katatonia, Evanescence, Lacuna Coil and Mushroomhead, the doom metal of Type O Negative, the nu metal of Coal Chamber, and the metalcore of Motionless in White.
+The black metal approach of Cradle of Filth, Theatres des Vampires and early Moonspell can be found in such subsequent bands as Graveworm and Samsas Traum.